ExchangeUnion/docs/XU-TechnicalPaper.md

 **Incentives for Exchanges**
 - As discussed in chapter 3.3, the main use of XUC is to incentivize makers (liquidity providers)
-- Makers can set a XUC price tag for their orders, which
+- Makers can set a XUC price tag for their orders, which is to be paid by takers to gain the right to fill their order.
+All this happens automatically in the atomic swap
-- In order to further increase interest of exchanges joining Exchange Union, the idea is to allocate a certain amount of XUC to new exchanges joining Exchange Union.
-These are to be distributed to an exchange's users ('airdropped') or managed by the exchange.
-Depending on the business model of the exchange.
-Either the exchange pays taker's XUC fee, or user directly), the advantage would be that all users can start using XU right away.
+- In order to further increase interest of exchanges joining Exchange Union, the idea is to allocate XUC to new exchanges joining Exchange Union.
+These are to be distributed to an exchange's users ('airdropped') or managed by the exchange, depending on the business model of the exchange.
+Either the exchange pays maker's XUC fee, or user directly
-- These XUC can only be used to pay for services on XU, like paying XUC to the maker.
-It cannot be sold on the market to ensure market stability.
 - If the exchange decides to let end-users earn and pay XUC for trades, *end-users have to hold XUC in order to use XU as a taker*.
-This is beneficial for exposure, since this might be the only way end-users learn about Exchange Union.
-Compare Binance’s BNB model here, which gives discount on fees for holders of BNB.
-Similarly, with XUC, users can get access to new pairs and a better price.
-For this the XUD would have to check a particular users XUC balance.
-Exchanges can offer a BNB-like incentive model to get better prices to their users.
+Compare Binance’s BNB model, which gives discount on fees for holders of BNB.

-Additionally, the different functionaries which are rewarded with XUC are as follows:
+Additionally, the different functionaries which are rewarded with XUC are:

 **Incentives for Developers**
 - Each pull-request to the [Exchange Union github](https://github.com/ExchangeUnion) gets peer reviewed and a score by each reviewer.
 XUC is paid to the contributor based on that score.
-- When the pull-request makes it into the master-branch, another XUC amount gets paid to the developer
+In operation since 04/18.
 - Reviewers get rewarded
 - Testers get rewarded, test-net time gets rewarded

-**Incentives for Functionaries which provide services (running a XUD)**
+**Incentives for Functionaries which provide services (not part of PoC)**
 - Order book relays by super nodes will get awarded with XUC in a later stage.
-Peers choosing to obtain order information from a super node which provides a faster connection, will pay for this service.
+Peers choosing to obtain order information from a super node which provides a faster connection, might pay for this service.
-- Watchtower service gets rewarded with XUC: especially individuals in the future will be interested in this service - in order for payment channels to be secure, the main chain has to be watched for illicit transactions, as introduced in the beginning of chapter two.
-If someone is not sure to be able to be online in certain time intervals, this responsibility can be outsourced to someone else who charges a tiny fee for this service.
-- **We support Lightning/Raiden adoption and growth** with above incentives also help to [solve the maintenance problem of such nodes](https://www.youtube.com/watch?v=dlJG4OHdJzs) (the exchange wants maintain the XU software anyways to be able to use it)

-**Incentives for traders**
+**Incentives for traders (not part of XU)**
-- A user has X trading volume on Exchange Union, this user gets rewarded with XUC from his exchange platform
+- A user has X trading volume on Exchange Union: this user gets rewarded with XUC by exchange
-- This is a program of each individual exchange
+- This is a program of each exchange

-*By default, each XUD opens a XUC payment channel to be able to pay makers, for order book relays and other services and also receive XUC payments for these services.
-A missing XUC channel with a certain bi-directional volume results in a error message upon calling the `placeOrder(params)` API.*

 3.10.
 Business Model - XUC
 -------------------------
-Exchange Union’s business model is based on XUC being useful and thus valuable.
+Exchange Union’s business model is based on XUC.
+If XUC is useful and  being used within in Exchange Union, it's valuable.
 As discussed above, the main usage of XUC within XU is as fee payment from taker to maker, the liquidity provider.
-XUC’s overall supply is fixed to 3 billion, which naturally makes it deflationary the more the XU ecosystem & thus demand grows.
-The original proposal for Exchange Union used sidechains where every transaction would burn a small amount of XUC as a way to combat spam.
-However, the concern about spam transactions are mitigated to good extent by using payment channels.
+XUC’s overall supply is fixed to 3 billion, which makes it deflationary the more the XU ecosystem & demand grows.

-Nevertheless, with a burn-per-trade we will burn the 30% excess supply (Last ‘reserve’ part of the token allocation in the white paper), slowly reducing the total supply to roughly 2 billion.
-A ‘transparency’ section on [the website](https://www.exchangeunion.com/xuc) informs about every new XUC release and purpose.
-Smart contracts handle the burning.

 The goal is to transform XU into a platform, where new products plug into XU to swap digital assets.
-Exchange Union will be developing a set of new products on top of XU with entirely new business models.
+We will support a set of new products on top of XU with entirely new business models.

 ## 4. How is XU different from ...